RGKartas/SB_ACT/README.md

 Assisted By: Soulkeeper

-This is a ACT Plugin for the game ShadowBane !
+This is an ACT Plugin for the game ShadowBane ! https://advancedcombattracker.com/download.php

 It is still a work in progress.